10 Secrets to Aging Well

 3 - Enjoy a Balanced Diet

 You are what you eat - so yes, your food choices may be aging you more than necessary.
-The nutrient content of your meals has a significant effect on the way your skin looks and feels.
+The nutritional content of your meals has a significant effect on the way your skin looks and feels.

 Poor eating habits lead to extra weight - which ages you.
 Whether it’s a second chin, a spare tire, or just general flab, excess weight makes you look several years older than you actually are - not to mention the health concerns of obesity.